 Within three months of opening the first Bandhan Fair Price Shop, the rate of absenteeism among DBL employees decreased by more than one third.
 It has also partnered with UNICEF to promote good breastfeeding practices among women employees.
 In tandem with its health programme, the company has established a women’s leadership initiative focused on enabling women workers to become supervisors through a comprehensive training programme.

-The company’s BCtA pledge includes providing social and economic empowerment to over 8,550 women at the base of the economic pyramid: its vision is to be the most attractive employer for women in Bangladesh’s garment industry.
+The company’s BCtA pledge also includes providing social and economic empowerment to women at the base of the economic pyramid: its vision is to be the most attractive employer for women in Bangladesh’s garment industry.